zsnyder21/StravaViz/README.md

 Laying my tracks on top of these stitched tiles turned out pretty well in my opinion.
 <img src="./img/heatmap.png">

-# Generation
+# Executing Example Code
 I've added an example Jupyter notebook that goes through the process of generating one of these heatmaps from end to end starting from data acquisition to heatmap generation.
+Note that if you are running the example notebook with the data I've provided, you will want to comment/uncomment cells 3 and 4 respectively, as well as code cells  7 and 8.
+This way the code will just read the stored data instead of trying to fetch it again.